Exercising and Sweating: Stop Believing the Myths

 5 | I’m sweating, so I must be eliminating towins from my body

 TRUE!
 Just like your kidneys, your skin is an amazing organ that drains and detoxifies.
 Toxins like dead skin cells and lactic acid are produced inside your body or are absorbed from substances such as tobacco, pesticides or heavy metals.
 When you open the pores in your skin as you sweat, you evacuate a significant amount of waste without even knowing it.

 The FizzUp trainer says: Because sweating is good for your health, why not treat yourself to some time in a sauna or steam room during one of your rest days?
 It’s a good way to relax and maintain your health at the same time.

 But, is sweating the sign of an effective workout?

 NO!
 Although it has many benefits, whether or not you sweat a lot during a workout is never a way to tell if the workout was effective.
 Too many factors can trigger sweating.
 Extremely hot weather conditions or high humidity in the air can cause you to sweat more without your workout being any more effective.
 What’s more, everyone sweats differently, depending on their sex, how many sweat glands they have and their body fat percentage.
 If you never sweat during your workout and don’t feel your muscles working, that still shows that you won’t get the results you’re hoping for.

-To make sure that your workouts are effective, rely on the knowledge of your FizzUp online fitness trainer.
+To make sure that your workouts are effective, rely on FizzUp online fitness training.
 Get your workout program that’s 100% personalized and adapted to suit your personal goals.
 When you follow a workout program on a regular basis, apply yourself and give it enough intensity, you’ll reach your goals, whether you sweat a lot or not!